Integralist/integralist.co.uk/content/page/resume.md

  <summary>Details</summary>

   ### 2023

+  - **What**: Implemented production ready Single-Sign On (SSO) implementation in [Fastly CLI](https://github.com/fastly/cli) using [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow (this was a follow-up to an earlier POC which was completely rewritten along with a project wide refactor to better support the integration).
+    **Why**: Part of a larger initiative to upgrade our authentication and authorization model, so that we can offer more features to customers.
+    **Impact**: Customers will get more flexible and advanced sign-in features.

+  - **What**: Implemented Wasm binary metadata annotations (i.e. data collection).
+    **Why**: Fastly and their customers have a mutual goal of attaining better visibility into what services have been deployed in production.
+    **Impact**: Customers gain insights to dimensionality such as by industry vertical and by scale (e.g. what Rust packages are Compute customers in the commerce industry with over 10k requests/sec using?).
+They also benefit from improved security vulnerability detection (e.g. Fastly is able to recommend package version upgrades).

   - **What**: Asked to lead the internal 'API Versioning' Working Guild.
     **Why**: Lack of direction meant we weren't making as much progress as the organisation would like.